Zip World Llechwedd

-History and adventure combine to brilliant effect in the heart of Snowdonia with two customer experiences: the Deep Mine Tour and the Quarry Explorer.
+History and adventure combine to brilliant effect in the heart of Snowdonia with the Deep Mine Tour.
 The Deep Mine Tour is a family friendly interactive tour with new technology; the first to use augmented reality in an underground setting with iPads providing a window on the past.
 You access the caverns using Britain’s steepest cable railway to levels of 500ft underground.
-The Quarry Explorer is an off road adventure that will take you right into the heart of Llechwedd’s man-made mountains (made by blasting the tops off the hundred-year-old caverns) in a military 4x4 truck.
+Find out how the slate was mined and hear the stories of the people who worked there.

 National Showcaves Centre, Powys

 This award-winning location has three main caves for you to explore.
-Dan yr Ogof is cavernous; Cathedral is full of atmosphere, and Bone has a deathly twist: the three main caves will capture your imagination at the National Showcaves Centre, this Centre, which also offers a huge park dedicated to dinosaurs, an Iron Age Village, a Shire Horse Centre and a museum in one amazing day out.
+Dan yr Ogof is cavernous; Cathedral is full of atmosphere, and Bone has a deathly twist: the three main caves will capture your imagination at the National Showcaves Centre.
+There's also a huge park dedicated to dinosaurs, an Iron Age Village, a Shire Horse Centre and a museum in one amazing day out.
 Please check the National Showcaves Centre website for the latest visiting information.

 Sygun Copper Mine